 Enough of that, let's finally look at Tail Length and see if there is anything interesting:

-x<-as.vector(temp$Tail.Length) #vector of tail measurement traits
+x<-as.vector(temp$Tail.Length) #vector of tail measurement traits#you have to reset the names

 names(x)<-as.vector(temp$Species) #names the measurements